Factored couplings in multi-marginal optimal transport via difference of convex programming: Factored Multi-marginal Optimal Transport

-So, if $\mathcal T_1,...,\mathcal T_M$ are $2$-tuples and two marginal distributions corresponding to each $U_{\mathcal T_m}$ are identical and uniform, then by Birkhoff's theorem \citep{Birkhoff46}, \ref{factor_mmot} admits an optimal solution in which each component tensor $P_m$ is a permutation matrix.
+So, if $\mathcal T_1,...,\mathcal T_M$ are $2$-tuples and two marginal distributions corresponding to each $U_{\mathcal T_m}$ are identical and uniform, then by Birkhoff's theorem \citep{Birkhoff46}, the problem \ref{factor_mmot} admits an optimal solution in which each component tensor $P_m$ is a permutation matrix.

-\paragraph{COOT and GW as special cases.} When $N = 4$ and $M=2$ with $\mathcal T_1 = (a_1,a_2)$ and $\mathcal T_2 = (a_3,a_4)$, the problem \ref{factor_mmot} becomes the CO-Optimal transport \citep{Redko20}, where the two component tensors are known as sample and feature couplings.
-If furthermore, $a_1 = a_3, a_2=a_4$, and $\mu_1 = \mu_3, \mu_2=\mu_4$, it becomes a lower bound of the discrete Gromov-Wasserstein distance \citep{Memoli11}.
+\paragraph{Two special cases.} When $N = 4$ and $M=2$ with $\mathcal T_1 = (1,2)$ and $\mathcal T_2 = (3,4)$, the problem \ref{factor_mmot} becomes the CO-Optimal transport (COOT) \citep{Redko20}, where the two component tensors are known as \textit{sample} and \textit{feature} couplings.
+If furthermore, $a_1 = a_3, a_2=a_4$, and $\mu_1 = \mu_3, \mu_2=\mu_4$, it becomes a lower bound of the discrete Gromov-Wasserstein (GW) distance \citep{Memoli11}.
 This means that our formulation can be seen as a generalization of several OT formulations.

 Observe that if a probability tensor $P$ can be factorized as a tensor product of probability tensors, i.e. $P = P_1 \otimes ... \otimes P_M$, then each $P_m$ is also the $\mathcal T_m$-marginal tensor of $P$.
-This prompts us to consider the following relaxation of factored MMOT, where the hard constraint $\mathcal F_M$ is replaced by a regularization term. \begin{definition}[Relaxed Factored MMOT] Given $\varepsilon \geq 0$, a partition $(\mathcal T_m)_{m=1}^M$ of $\mathcal T$ and a collection of measures $\mu$, we define the following problem:
+In this case, we have $P = P_{\# \mathcal T}$.
+This prompts us to consider the following relaxation of factored MMOT, where the hard constraint $U_{\mathcal T}$ is replaced by a regularization term. \begin{definition}[Relaxed Factored MMOT] Given $\varepsilon \geq 0$, a collection of measures $\mu$ and a tuple partition $\mathcal T$, we define the following problem:

 \end{definition} From the exposition above, one can guess that this relaxation is reminiscent of the entropic regularization in MMOT and coincides with it when $M = N$.
-As such it also recovers the classical entropic OT.
-One should note that the choice of the KL divergence is not arbitrary and its advantage will become clear when it comes to the algorithm. special case of \ref{relax_mmot} is when $M = N$, we recover the entropic MMOT.
+As such, it also recovers the classical entropic OT.
+One should note that the choice of the KL divergence is not arbitrary and its advantage will become clear when it comes to the algorithm.
+A special case of the problem \ref{relax_mmot} is when $M = N$, we recover the entropic-regularized MMOT problem, up to a constant.

 After having defined the two optimization problems, we now set on exploring their theoretical properties.